Estuary

 5. Data Pipelines For Game Analytics

-Gaming is expected to become a US$221 billion industry in 2023 and game analytics is an important part of the gaming industry’s success.
+Gaming is expected to become a US$363.20bn industry in 2027 and game analytics is an important part of the gaming industry’s success.
 It allows game studios to obtain important insights into player engagement by tracking key performance indicators, which in turn improves revenue generation.

 With the growing popularity of gaming and the large amount of data created by players, it is becoming increasingly important for gaming companies to have a comprehensive and efficient data pipeline in place to efficiently utilize this data.